 If you're curious if it works, yes.
 ASHA has backed telepractice as a viable model of service delivery for a long time now so long as you offer the same quality of service as you would in person.
 There are some rules to keep in mind regarding licensure across state lines, but that's what we're here to help with.

-what are the advantages?
+what are the advantages of tele?

-Flexibility.
 In comparison to a lot of in-person jobs, telepractice allows for more flexibility with scheduling clients how you want.
 If you need to take an hour off to pick up your kid from daycare, go ahead.
 Just schedule your therapy times around that need.

-Work from home.
 You cannot beat the luxury of having more time with your family, being able to do a load of laundry between sessions, or just saving gas money.

-Cutting-edge technology.
 Stay ahead of the curve by learning a new area of the field.
 We will train you in how to run a seamless telepractice session, pick the right materials, manage behaviors, and troubleshoot technology.

-Less burn out.
 Telepractice allows us to reduce prep time, paperwork time, and commute time which drags on our day.
 As a result, most clinicians report feeling more connected with their clients through telepractice because they have the time to offer quality service without feeling swamped.

-WHAT TECHNOLOGY DO WE NEED?
+WHAT TECHNOLOGY DO I NEED?

 A PC or Mac (either stand alone or laptop)